chrootlogin/ffprocess/README.md

   --rate RATE           maximum framerate (default: 25)
 ```

+## Development

+I'm very happy about every filed issue or pull-request.

+If you create a pull-request, please compare it against the "develop" branch.

 ## Warranty

 This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 It could even start a nuclear war or kill your kittens. ;)